jasoncrevier/website/_posts/building-an-encrypted-remote-backup/2025-03-02-building-an-encrypted-remote-backup.md

 `cryptsetup` is a command-line utility for managing disk encryption.
 # Create and use a keyfile
-In order to unlock the drive without entering the passphrase whenever the Pi reboots, you can create a keyfile to unlock the encrypted partition.
+In order to unlock the drive without entering the passphrase whenever the computer reboots, you can create a keyfile to unlock the encrypted partition.

 **Here's how to do that:**
 ## 1. Create a keyfile